mantidproject/mantid/dev-docs/source/Standards/AlgorithmDocumentation.rst

       return "Rebins data with new X bin boundaries.
 For EventWorkspaces, you can very quickly rebin in-place by keeping the same output name and PreserveEvents=true.";
    }

-``.. alias::``
+``.. relatedalgorithms::``
-   This directive obtains aliases from the required ``alias`` method in the algorithm, for example, the following method is used in Rebin:
+   This directive obtains a list of related algorithm from the ``seeAlso`` method in the algorithm, for example, the following method is used in Rebin:

 .. code-block:: c++

-   /// Algorithm's aliases
+   /// Algorithm's seeAlso
-   const std::string alias() const override { return "rebin"; }
+   const std::vector<std::string> seeAlso() const override {
+    return {"RebinToWorkspace", "Rebin2D",           "Rebunch",
+            "Regroup",          "RebinByPulseTimes", "RebinByTimeAtSample"};
+   }

 ``.. properties::``
    As mentioned above, it is *critical* that you include a description for the properties of your algorithm.
 This directive obtains all of the algorithm's properties (set inside the algorithm's ``init`` method) and outputs in a table format.